GPAT 2025 Exam Day Guidelines; Reporting Time, Important Dos and Don’ts

 • Test and shift timing

-• If you report beyond the gate closing time of centre, you will not be allowed to enter the Test venue.
+• If you report beyond the gate closing time of the centre, you will not be allowed to enter the Test venue.
 Instructions have been issued for strict compliance.
 Several pre-examination formalities need to be completed, and therefore, please arrive on time.

-• GPAT 2025 Admit Card downloaded from the official NBEMS website (a clear visible colour printout on an A4 size sheet).
+• GPAT 2025 Admit Card downloaded from the official NBEMS website (a clear, visible colour printout on an A4-size sheet).

 • One passport-size photograph (same as uploaded with the Online Application Form) to be pasted on the Attendance Sheet at the Centre.